Audit and Risk Committee

-The External Auditor, Internal Auditor, Managing Director, Chief Financial Officer, Company Secretary and other Group executives (as required) attend Audit and Risk Committee meetings, by invitation, to present the relevant statutory information, Financial Statements, reports, and to answer the questions of the members.
-At the Audit and Risk Committee meetings, the members will meet with the External Auditor without management present.
+The External Auditor, Internal Auditor, Managing Director, Chief Financial Officer, Company Secretary, other executives and senior management (as required) attend Audit and Risk Committee meetings, by invitation, to present the relevant statutory information, Financial Statements, reports, and to answer the questions of the members.
+At the Audit and Risk Committee meetings, the members will meet with the External Auditor and Internal Auditor without management present.

 The main responsibilities of the Audit and Risk Committee include:

 The Company Secretary prepares the draft minutes for each Audit and Risk Committee meeting, which is tabled at the next Audit and Risk Committee meeting for review and approval.
 The draft minutes are also included in the Board papers for the next Board meeting following the Audit and Risk Committee meeting.

 Certification of Financial Reports

 The Managing Director and Chief Financial Officer state in writing to the Board at each reporting period that, in their opinion:

 The statements from the Managing Director and Chief Financial Officer are based on a formal sign-off framework established throughout the Group and reviewed by the Audit and Risk Committee as part of the financial reporting process.